kylehadam/Phone-Book-Assignment/README.md

 ### PhoneBook Class Methods

 - `addEntry(firstName, lastName, phoneNumber, details)`: Adds a new entry to the phone book.
+Returns `true` if the entry is added, or an alert message if a duplicate is detected.
-- `updateEntry(firstName, lastName, newDetails)`: Updates an existing entry's details.
+- `updateEntry(firstName, lastName, phoneNumber, newDetails)`: Updates an existing entry's details based on the composite key.
-- `deleteEntry(firstName, lastName)`: Deletes an entry from the phone book.
+- `deleteEntry(firstName, lastName, phoneNumber)`: Deletes an entry from the phone book using the composite key.
 - `sortEntriesByLastName()`: Sorts entries by last name using Timsort (native JavaScript sort).
-- `quickSortEntries(low, high)`: Sorts entries by last name using the Quick Sort algorithm.
-- `searchEntries(query, criteria)`: Searches for entries based on a query and criteria (e.g., first name, last name).
+- `searchEntry(query, criteria)`: Searches for entries based on a query and criteria (e.g., first name, last name).
+Returns an array of matching entries.
-- `getEntriesGroupedByInitial()`: Groups entries by the initial letter of the last name.
+- `getEntriesGroupedByInitial()`: Groups entries by the initial letter of the last name for display.

 ## File Structure